noir-lang/docs/docs/typescript.md

 :::note

-You may find unexpected errors working with some frameworks such as `vite`.
+You may find unexpected errors working with some frameworks.
 This is due to the nature of `wasm` files and the way Noir uses web workers.
-As we figure it out, we suggest using [Create React App](https://create-react-app.dev/), or [Next.js](https://nextjs.org/) for a quick start.
+We suggest using [Create React App](https://create-react-app.dev/), or [Next.js](https://nextjs.org/) for a quick start.

+You should also check [awesome noir](https://github.com/noir-lang/awesome-noir#boilerplates) for some community-built templates for Nuxt, Vite, and others.

 :::